 Answered Question About Fallen Tree Claims – Visit the official website for the Texas Department of Insurance to read their frequently asked questions regarding fallen tree claims.
 Access their site to learn if your homeowner’s insurance policy covers fallen trees, what to do if your neighbor tree falls on your property and if insurance will provide debris removal service.

 Has a tree unexpectedly fallen on your property?
-Are you stuck with piling bills and an insurance company that refuses to compensate you?
+Are you stuck with piling bills while your insurance company refuses to compensate you?
 If so, we recommend you gain trusted legal representation.
-Find that dedicated attorney today at LeMaster & Ahmed PLLC.
+Find that dedicated fallen tree damage attorney in Texas today at LeMaster & Ahmed PLLC.

 Our lawyers at LeMaster & Ahmed PLLC have been representing people’s interests in property insurance for years.
 With our extensive resources, we will investigate your claim thoroughly.
 At LeMaster & Ahmed PLLC, we have negotiated with both insurance companies and third-party insurers with success.
-Let us attempt to do the same for you by calling (832) 356-7983.
+Let us attempt to do the same for you by calling (888) 306-2119 and you can visit our offices located in Plano and The Woodlands.